leoluyi/dotfiles/vim/vim_shorcut_keys.md

             `bdw` - back delete word.
-dd       -   Delete entire current line. `3dd` to delete 3 lines D / d$   -   Delete until end of line
+dd       -   Delete entire current line. `3dd` to delete 3 lines D / d$   -   Delete until end of line d0       -   Delete to the begining of line

 c        -   Change (Same as `d` but put me in insert mode) cm       -   Change the character or word (w) in motion m, then enter insert mode cc / S   -   Change current line and enter insert mode (unlike dd which leaves you in normal mode) C / c$   -   Change from cursor to end of line, and enter insert mode c0       -   Change to begining of line and enter insert mode
 ```

 ### YANK & PUT